aileen-byte/Team14/personal statements/Phillippa.md

 # Overview

-Core RTL (single-cycle CPU): implemented sign_extend.sv and instr_mem.sv, and wrote the ADDI and BNE decode/control in control_unit.sv.
-Contributed to jump/branch PC control logic alongside Aileen.
+Core RTL: implemented sign_extend.sv, instr_mem.sv, and ADDI/BNE decode in control_unit.sv.

-Verification (SystemVerilog): wrote directed + randomised unit testbenches for the Control Unit, ALU, and Register File (*_tb.sv) and used failures to drive RTL fixes.
+Verification: wrote SystemVerilog unit testbenches for the CU, ALU, and register file, using failures to drive RTL fixes.

-Pipeline integration & debugging: resolved structural/wiring issues in top.sv (PC path, forwarding mux selection, reset behaviour, naming/width mismatches).
+Integration: resolved wiring and control issues in the pipelined CPU (PC path, forwarding, resets).

-Multi-cycle data cache (stretch work): implemented a blocking, multi-cycle cache controlled by an FSM (COMPARE / WRITE_BACK / ALLOCATE / REFILL) with a cachestall handshake and address-latching for correct miss handling.
+Cache (stretch): prototyped a blocking multi-cycle cache with FSM control and cachestall signalling.

 # Control Unit, Instruction_Mem and Sign_extend

 <img width="2012" height="950" alt="image" src="https://github.com/user-attachments/assets/96877c81-becf-4c43-bc1e-00090ed8318a" />

-Control Unit (ADDI / BNE + PC control integration)
+## Control Unit (ADDI / BNE + PC control integration)

 I implemented the part of the control unit that decodes ADDI and BNE.
 The CU assigns safe default values to all outputs each cycle to avoid stale control signals.
 For ADDI, it enables register write and selects an I-type immediate as the ALU operand.
 For BNE, it selects a B-type immediate, performs rs1 - rs2 in the ALU, and sets PCSrc so the PC takes the branch when rs1 != rs2 (i.e., Zero == 0).
 Aileen implemented the broader CU functionality beyond my instruction subset.

-sign_extend.sv
+## sign_extend.sv

 I wrote sign_extend.sv to generate correct 32-bit immediates from raw instruction fields.
 For I-type instructions, it extracts instr[31:20] and sign-extends.
 For B-type branches, it reconstructs the split immediate from scattered fields, appends the low zero bit, then sign-extends.
 This required careful mapping from the RISC-V encoding — a single misplaced bit can send branches to the wrong target.

-instr_mem.sv
+## instr_mem.sv

 I implemented instr_mem.sv as a minimal read-only instruction memory: load program.hex at simulation start and return RD = memory[PC[31:2]] for aligned 32-bit fetches.
 This made instruction fetch deterministic and helped debug PC control (branch/jump) in the pipelined CPU by removing memory timing as a variable.
 Limitation: this is word-addressed and does not expose byte addressing/endian behaviour or support unaligned fetch / compressed instructions.